 Los Angeles — while far from being the biggest cruise departure port in the country — offers two different cruise ports.
 The Long Beach terminal is a short distance from the Port of Los Angeles (about 15 minutes via car).
 It serves Carnival Cruise Lines, which primarily sails shorter trips to the Mexican Riviera.

 Visitors will also recognize the historic Queen Mary, which is docked permanently at the port.
-As with the Port of Los Angeles, expect it to take about 30 minutes to an hour to get to the cruise port from the LAX airport, depending on traffic.
+As with the Port of Los Angeles, expect it to take about 30-45 minutes to get to the cruise port from the LAX airport, depending on traffic.
 If flying in, Long Beach Airport is much closer, reducing travel time.

 Getting to the Long Beach Cruise Port